ayushrajdahal/academic/_portfolio/portfolio-2-senti.md

 - Fetched tweets using the Twitter API
 - Preprocessed each tweet's text (removed links, 'RT's, etc.)
 - Detected the language, then translated all Nepali tweets into English
-- Used Machine Learning models to classify the sentiment of processed tweets into 3 categories (positive, negative, and neutral).
+- Used Natural Language Processing models to classify the sentiment of processed tweets into 3 categories (Positive, Negative, and Neutral).
 - Kept the most likely sentiment and its corresponding probability in a CSV file